browserengineering/book/book/embeds.md

 [codec]: https://en.wikipedia.org/wiki/Video_codec

 Perhaps the most common use case for embedded content other than images and video is ads.
-Inline ads on web pages have been around since the beginning of the web, and are often (for good reasons or bad depending on your perspective) big users of third-party embedding and whatever animation/attention-drawing features the web has.
+Inline ads have been around since the beginning of the web, and are often (for good reasons or bad depending on your perspective) big users of third-party embedding and whatever animation/attention-drawing features the web has.